Allergies-Food and Seasonal

 Sick Day Policy

 We understand that children get sick, however, they are not able to attend when they have a fever, severe cough, vomiting or diarrhea.
 PLEASE remember that the most contagious time for a cold is the first few days.
 Please do not bring your child to school, if they develop cold or flu symptoms, for at least the first two days of a new cold.
 We also ask that you keep your child home for the first three days of a new cough.
-We are aware that a cough can last 3-4 weeks,however, the first few days are the most contagious.
+We are aware that a cough can last 3-4 weeks; however, the first few days of a cough are the most contagious.
 There is no tuition credit for missed days due to illness.

-Program staff encourage and support families to make the primary decisions about the services that their children need, and we encourage families to advocate to obtain needed services.
+Program staff encourages and support families to make the primary decisions about the services that their children need, and we encourage families to advocate to obtain needed services.
 Special services could include physical therapy, occupational therapy, speech therapy, or any specific services that your child might need.
-If we feel your child would benefit from receiving special services we will refer you to either First Steps (birth-age 36 months) or Special School District (ages over 3 years).
+If we feel your child would benefit from receiving special services, we will refer you to either First Steps (birth-age 36 months) or Special School District (ages over 3 years).
 We welcome therapists into our program in order to provide services to children in their educational environment.
 We will also accompany you and your child to IEP’s or other meetings to discuss any developmental concerns.

 If your child requires diapers, pull-ups, wipes or another item that is kept at school you will be given a note when their supplies are running low.
 Please replace the supplies as soon as possible.

 Countryside’s pool is four feet deep.
 There is a ladder at each end.
 Children enrolled in our Senior Camo Summer Program will have an hour of swim time each day.
 Countryside will supply Coast Guard Approved Puddle Jumpers.
 Parents are welcome to bring their own life saving device as long as it is coast guard approved.
 Parents will sign a waiver of liability for their child to participate in our swimming program.